ChristianHesels/contextual-props-de/README.md

 4. Download the trained E2E-German model (650 MB) and copy it to ext/e2e/logs with the name props (Only for E2E-German).

 		https://drive.google.com/file/d/1L-kKxzlC0pPr_tJzRyi9xoTOKSPQXfNb/view?usp=sharing

+5. Go to ext/e2e and open setup_all.sh in an editor.
+Uncomment your operating system and run ./setup_all.sh afterwards.

+        ./setup_all.sh

 Running